-One (1) Time ACH (Bank) Payment Authorization Form – gives a merchant the one-time right to withdraw from a customer’s checking or savings account.
+One (1) Time ACH (Bank) Payment Authorization Form – Gives a merchant the right to withdraw from a customer’s checking or savings account ONE time.

-Recurring ACH (Bank) Payment Authorization Form – provides a merchant with the ability to withdraw from a customer’s bank account on a weekly, monthly, or quarterly basis.
+Recurring ACH (Bank) Payment Authorization Form – Provides a merchant with the ability to withdraw from a customer’s bank account on a recurring basis (i.e., weekly, monthly, quarterly, annually, etc.).

 - The reason for the payment.

 - Phone number and email (optional, but recommended).

 - Whether payment will be made via credit card or bank (ACH).

 - The type of card (VISA, AMEX, Mastercard, etc.).

 - The card number (#).

 - If via bank (ACH) withdrawals: